← Back to 漢書

 5

 By the time of Emperors Ai and Ping, all were mere descendants continuing the line, their relatives had grown distant, born within palace walls, not respected by scholars and commoners, their power no different from wealthy families.
-And the present dynasty suffered short reigns with the imperial line broken three times, therefore Wang Mang knew that Han was exhausted both internally and externally, weak in both root and branch, had nothing to fear, and gave birth to his treacherous ambitions; relying on the empress dowager's authority and borrowing the names of Yi Yin and the Duke of Zhou, he monopolized power and fortune in the ancestral temple above, without descending the steps of rank to govern the world.
+And the present dynasty suffered short reigns with the imperial line broken three times, therefore Wang Mang knew that Han was exhausted both internally and externally, weak in both root and branch, had nothing to fear, and gave birth to his treacherous ambitions; Relying on the empress dowager's authority and borrowing the names of yiyin day and the Duke of Zhou, he monopolized power and fortune in the ancestral temple above, without descending the steps of rank to govern the world.
 His deceitful schemes having succeeded, he then occupied the southern-facing throne, dispatched his five awe-inspiring officials, sent imperial messengers galloping throughout the world, distributing and executing the talismans and mandates.
-The Han feudal kings curled their horns and bound their heads in submission, presented the imperial seals and ribbons, fearing to be last, some even praised and extolled virtue to curry favor—how lamentable!
-Therefore, by thoroughly examining the changes of strength and weakness from beginning to end, we clearly take warning from them.
+The Han feudal kings bent their horns and bowed their heads in submission, presented the imperial seals and ribbons, fearing to be last, some even praised and extolled virtue to curry favor—how lamentable!
+Therefore, by thoroughly examining the changes of strength and weakness from beginning to end, one may clearly take warning from them.

 號諡始封曾孫玄孫六世七世